rangertaha/messaging-patterns/README.rst

 Consumers
 _________

-A consumer is the application that receives the messages.
-This consumer receives a message and prints it to the terminal.
-It then waits 1 second before doing it again.
+A consumer is the application that receives messages.
+This consumer retrieves a message, prints it to the terminal, waits for 1 second, and then repeats the process.

 .. code-block:: python